Pandnoe/SC1015-Data-Science/README.md

 |`Recall`| Recall is defined as the ration of true positives to the sum of true positives and false negatives.|
 |`F1 Score`| The F1 is the weighted harmonic mean of precision and recall.
 The closer the value of F1 Score is to 1.0, the better the expected performance of the model is.|
 |`Support`| Support is the number of actual occurrences of the class in the dataset.
 It doesn't vary between models, it just diagnoses the performation evaluation process.|

+- Logistic Regression: A type of statistical model that estimates the probility of an event occuring based on a dataset of independent variables

+From our Logistic Regression of our categorical data, we learnt that Overtime and the frequency of business travel have the biggest role in determining whether one will leave the company

 # Algorithmic Optimization
 - Smote